joakimbeng/unistyle/README.md

 ## How does it work?

-Unistyle uses [Babel](https://babeljs.io) ~~and [AbsurdJS](http://absurdjs.com/pages/css-preprocessing/)~~ under the hood.
-Unistyle does not use AbsurdJS anymore, but instead uses [`unistyle-flat`](https://github.com/joakimbeng/unistyle-flat) to allow nesting of styles and [`to-css`](https://github.com/joakimbeng/to-css) to compile to CSS.
+~~Unistyle uses [Babel](https://babeljs.io) and [AbsurdJS](http://absurdjs.com/pages/css-preprocessing/)~~ under the hood.
+Unistyle does not use Babel or AbsurdJS anymore.
+It's up to you to use Babel if you want to, or stick with the ES2015 features currently in Node v4 or v5.
+Instead of AbsurdJS Unistyle uses [`unistyle-flat`](https://github.com/joakimbeng/unistyle-flat) to allow nesting of styles and [`to-css`](https://github.com/joakimbeng/to-css) to compile to CSS.
 This is because AbsurdJS had so many more features than are actually needed which makes Unistyle less magical now.

-Unistyle also uses [`dashify`](https://github.com/jonschlinkert/dashify) and [`pixelify`](https://github.com/joakimbeng/pixelify) to be able to write CSS properties in camelCase (to lessen the need for quotes) and to append values with `'px'` when appropriate, i.e. `{fontSize: 10} => font-size: 10px;`.
+Unistyle also uses [`kebab-case`](https://github.com/joakimbeng/kebab-case) and [`pixelify`](https://github.com/joakimbeng/pixelify) to be able to write CSS properties in camelCase (to lessen the need for quotes) and to append values with `'px'` when appropriate, i.e. `{fontSize: 10} => font-size: 10px;`.
 This makes your Unistyle modules compatible with [React inline styles](https://facebook.github.io/react/tips/inline-styles.html).

 **Note:** [`to-css`](https://github.com/joakimbeng/to-css)'s feature to [set a property multiple times](https://github.com/joakimbeng/to-css#when-you-want-to-set-a-property-multiple-times) should not be used in your inline styles and only in your compiled stylesheet.